-Todd Oakley <todd.oakley@case.edu> To: Glenn Starkman <glenn.starkman@case.edu> the appropriate instructors/advisors for the teaching/advising roles discussed in the proposal l acknowledge that by signing the proposal for a BA with a major in Origins Sciences I am stating that the Department of Cognitive Science will identify future by Professor Todd Oakley.
-Thus, there are at present at least 3 faculty who could serve as advisors. the department as well as, under the present proposal, an elective for the Origins Major.
-The course is taught every Fall term.
-The course has been taught for the past three years by Professor Vera Tobin, but has also been taught in the past by Professor Mark Turner, and will likely be taught in the More specifically, I wish to emphasize that COGS 201, Human Cognition from an Evolutionary and Developmental Perspective, is a foundation course in confidential and privileged information.
+Todd Oakley <todd.oakley@case.edu> To: Glenn Starkman <glenn.starkman@case.edu> confidential and privileged information.
 This message is not for unauthorized review, use, disclosure, or distribution.
 If you are not the intended recipient, please contact the sender by reply e-mail and destroy all copies of the original message.
-Thank you CONFIDENTIALITY NOTICE: This e-mail message, including any attachments, is for the sole use of the intended recipient(s) and may contain
+Thank you.
+CONFIDENTIALITY NOTICE: This e-mail message, including any attachments, is for the sole use of the intended recipient(s) and may contain

-Todd Oakley

-Professor & Chair of Cognitive Science

-President, International Association for Cognitive Semiotics
+Todd Oakley Professor & Chair of Cognitive Science President, International Association for Cognitive Semiotics